mk12/sicp/notes/text.md

 #### Abstractions and first-class procedures

-- Compound procedures permit us to express general methods of computing as explicit elements in our programming language.
+- Compound procedures let us express general methods of computing as explicit elements in our programming language.
-- Higher-order procedures permit us to manipulate these general methods to create further abstractions.
+- Higher-order procedures let us manipulate methods to create further abstractions.
 - We should always be on the lookout for underlying abstractions that can be brought out and generalized.
-- This doesn't mean we should always program in the most abstract form possible; there is a level appropriate for each task.
+But this doesn't mean we should always program in the most abstract form possible; there is a level appropriate to each task.
 - Elements with the fewest restrictions are _first-class_:
     - They may be named by variables.
     - They may be passed as arguments to procedures.